komparo/rosetta-pipeline/comparison/README.md

 Some frameworks provide wrappers for some common shell commands:

-  - Direct rendering of R Markdown files: snakemake
+  - Direct rendering of R Markdown files: Snakemake
-  - Running a script: snakemake
+  - Running a script: Snakemake

 #### Parameter